tysonpbr/Firebase-Game/README.md

 Personal project multiplayer game based loosely on the card/party game Mafia and run via Firebase online servers.

 Tasks
-- create 2 (i think) more skins
-- add only one of each skin
-- only one of each name

 - add back 4 players minimum
 - add rules section
 - improve win screen